The SFSU CD Program Strategic Plan

 The mission of the Communicative Disorders Program (CD) at San Francisco State University (SFSU) is to prepare professionals to provide competent and compassionate service to people with communication disorders, across the lifespan.
 The SFSU CD Program is based on the following core values: collaboration; compassion; resilience; inquiry and investigation; life-long learning; professionalism; multiculturalism; leadership; mentorship; advocacy; and internationalism.

-In response to the societal needs identified in the field of Communication Sciences and Disorders, the SFSU CD Program is committed to take action in the following areas in the next five years:
+In response to the societal needs identified in the field of Communication Sciences and Disorders, the SFSU CD Program is committed to accomplishing the following by February 2016: